kevindooley/pands-project/README.md

 # Programming and Scripting Project 2019
+### Summary of Fisher's Iris Dataset by Kevin Dooley
 # Background & Objectives

 The aim of this project is to give an overview of the well-known Fisher's Iris data set.